cambridge-cares/CitiesKG/CEA_AGENT/README.md

 - ```citieskg-kingslynnEPSG27700```
 - ```citieskg-pirmasensEPSG32633```

-If not included, you will need to add a mapping to targetresourceid in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` and add that targetreserouceid to accessAgentRoutes in the ```readConfig``` method of ```./cea-agent/src/main/java/uk/ac/cam/cares/twa/cities/ceaagent/CEAAgent.java```.
+If not included, you will need to add the targetResourceID in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` and add the corresponding mapping from cityObject IRI to targetResourceID in accessAgentRoutes in the ```readConfig``` method of ```./cea-agent/src/main/java/uk/ac/cam/cares/twa/cities/ceaagent/CEAAgent.java```.

 ### For Developers
 In order to use a local Blazegraph, you will need to run the access agent locally and set the accessagent.properties storerouter endpoint url to your local Blazegraph, as well as add triples for your namespace to a local ontokgrouter as is explained [here](https://github.com/cambridge-cares/CitiesKG/tree/develop/agents#install-and-build-local-accessagent-for-developers).
 In order fo the time series client to use the local PostgreSQL and the local Blazegraph, in ```/cea-agent/src/main/resources/timeseriesclient.properties```, change ```db.url``` to the local PostgreSQL database, and change ```sparql.query.endpint``` and ```sparql.update.endpoint``` to the local Blazegraph.